 The ileum is connected to the stoma, creating an opening to the outside of the body.
 The surgery that creates the opening to the intestine is called an ileostomy.

 Cohen JL, et al. (2005).
 Practice parameters for the surgical treatment of ulcerative colitis.
 Diseases of the Colon and Rectum, 48(11): 1997-2009.
 Available online: http://www.fascrs.org/physicians/practice_parameters.

-Cima RR, Pemberton JH (2006).
+Cima RR, Pemberton JH (2010).
 Ileostomy, colostomy, and pouches.
-In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 8th ed., vol. 2, pp. 2015-2025.
+In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 2, pp. 2015-2025.
 Philadelphia: Saunders Elsevier.